l-mansouri/Phylo-IMD/README.md

 This will use the test [data](https://github.com/l-mansouri/Phylo-IMD/tree/main/data) to run multistrap.
 We use `--seq_tree ME` as ML takes longer and this is meant to be just a basic test.
 `replicatesNum` is also set to 10, to speed up the run.
-In a normal Desktop computer this should take ~10 minutes to complete.
+In a normal Desktop computer this should take few minutes to complete.
 </details>